Roti (1 Medium (7 Inches)), Indian Paneer Cheese (1 Serving (30g)) and English Dal (1 Cup)

 Portion Control

-Add non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
-They can help slow the absorption of carbohydrates.
+Add more fiber-rich vegetables to your meal, such as spinach, broccoli, or cauliflower, to slow down the absorption of carbohydrates.

 Mindful Eating